When are applications due?

 When are Fleming Scholar selection results available?

 The 25 semi-finalists, as well as those not selected, are notified in late February or early March.
 Then, interviews occur in early to mid-March.
-Final results are available following the interviews.
+Final results are available following the conclusion of interviews.

 What do Fleming Scholars do?